-Written by Ryan on Wednesday the 14th of February 2018.
+Written by Active Minds on Wednesday the 14th of February 2018.

 Memories play an important role in the journey of a person living with dementia.
 They can be beneficial within dementia therapy and associated activities, and can help those caring for people with dementia understand their loved ones better; their likes and dislikes, as well as their history.